Discover what you are naturally good at

 Risk Management

-Problem-solving happens when problems arise or when things do not go as planned, and we need to rectify them.
-During your initial planning stage, you will carry out risk management to weigh the benefits and risks of your solutions.
+Problem-solving becomes necessary when problems arise or when things do not go as planned and we need to solve the problem or adjust the plan.
+As a part of your strategic planning stage, you need to perform risk assessments in order to weigh the benefits and potential risks of your solution possibilities.
+This helps minimize the possibility of a hazardous situation arising from the implementation of the final solution.

 1. Analyze the factors contributing to the problem